FreezeSoul/awesome-agent-skills/README.md

 ## 🤝 Contributing

-**Help us make this the best Agent Skills resource!** We welcome contributions of all kinds:
+**Shape the ecosystem.** This is a community-driven resource - your contributions help thousands of developers discover and build better agent systems.

 - 🔗 Add new skills, tools, or articles
 - 📝 Improve documentation